 Each time I clean the beach, I notice the contrast between the man-made refuse and the beauty of the shore, the crashing waves, and the ever-changing sky out toward the horizon.
 I enjoy the challenge of making something out-of-place look visually pleasing as I seek to tell the story of our polluted planet.

 In spite of the current realities and despite the amount of plastic I find on local beaches, I don’t get discouraged.
 Instead, I find hope in the inspiration provided by others.
-My hope comes from knowing that I am part of a world-wide community of activists who care about the environment and are taking action to protect both people and the planet.
+My hope comes from knowing that I am part of a world-wide community of passionate people who care about the environment and are taking action to protect both planet and people.

 Drowning in Plastic